kubesphere/helm-charts/src/main/gitlab/doc/architecture/backup-restore.md

 The task runner runs a container from the [task-runner image](https://gitlab.com/gitlab-org/build/CNG/tree/master/gitlab-task-runner).

 The image contains some custom scripts that are to be called as commands by the user, these scripts can be found [here](https://gitlab.com/gitlab-org/build/CNG/tree/master/gitlab-task-runner/scripts).
-These scripts are for running rake tasks, backup, restore, and some helper scripts for interacting with object storage.
+These scripts are for running Rake tasks, backup, restore, and some helper scripts for interacting with object storage.

 ## Backup utility